lukavr05/final-year-project/documents/main.typ

 === Analysing Binary Structure

-To tackle this newly arisen issue of compiler artefacts produced in the compilation process, we will need to analyse how binary files are structured so we can extract only the user-generated sections.
+To tackle this newly arisen issue of compiler artifacts produced in the compilation process, we will need to analyse how binary files are structured so we can extract only the user-generated sections.
 ELF files, which are one of the simplest formats of binary structure, are split into several sections @tiscommittee1995:

 #set align(center)
 #table(